int-index/kalium/README.md

 Then build the project itself with `cabal build`.

+## Testing

+Run the regression tests with `cabal test`.

+If you want to add one, they are structured as follows.
+Tests are stored in `testing/tests`, one per directory.
+Each test consists of a Pascal source file `program.pas` and a scenario file `scenarios`.
+The latter is simply white-space separated list of scenarios, against which the translated program will be tested.

+Scenarios are stored in `testing/scenarios`, one per directory.
+Each scenario is basically two files: `input` that is fed to the translated program, and the expected `output`.

 ## Structure

 *Sodium* consists of a library that contains all the functionality and an